Fireworks glossary

 Single and multi-shot mines

 Mines are relatively short in terms of duration.
-They will normally erupt suddenly or create a spectacular burst and normally the loudest of the garden fireworks.
+They will normally start with a spray of colour then erupt suddenly creating a spectacular burst.
+They are normally the loudest of the garden fireworks.
 They have more gun powder per shot than any other firework.
-These aren’t for the faint hearted and will make a solid statement that this is going to be one hell of a fireworks show!
+These aren’t for the faint hearted and will make a solid statement that this is going to be an amazing fireworks show.

 Cakes

 These fireworks as the name suggested are shaped like cakes.
 They are multi shot and appear in most firework displays in one form or another.
 They consist of multiple tubes fused together to fire in rapid sequence.
-An example of a cake would be a Comet or Asteroid.
+An example of our cakes are Comet or Asteroid.

 Barrage fireworks

-A barrage is similar to a cake and shoots multiple shots.
-They are suitable as a grand finale at the end of a display.
-Perfect for a birthday or wedding celebration.
+A barrage is similar to a cake as it shoots multiple shots.
+Whilst suitable for all displays the larger ones work well as a grand finale at the end of a display.
+You can buy large barrages perfect for a birthday or wedding celebration.
 They normally require lighting a single fuse and the rest will unfold in front of your very own eyes.
-Good examples of a barrage are Long Shot or Full Throttle.
+Good examples of our barrages are Long Shot or Full Throttle.

-A Catherine Wheel is synonymous with a good ole firework display.
+A Catherine wheel is synonymous with a good ole firework display.
 This is a tube that has been coiled around a wooden hub.
-They need a nail fixed to a post or immovable object and once lit will spin rapidly shooting out sparks.
-Good examples of these are Whirlpool or the Ecliptic wheel.
+They need a nail fixed to a post or immovable object and once lit will spin rapidly shooting out sparks as they propel themselves to spin round.
+We sell the Whirlpool or the Ecliptic wheel.

 Sparklers

 Sparklers are every child’s go to firework.
-Even as an adult you can’t remember many fireworks parties where there weren’t multiple fireworks being wangled about.
-These come in various sizes and colours but it’s important to still pay these huge respect as they are still hot well after they diffuse.
+As an adult you probably can’t remember many fireworks parties as a child, where there wasn't multiple sparklers being used by everyone.
+These come in various lengths and colours.
+Although they may not look like much it is important to handle these with great care when lighting and even after, as they are still hot for sometime after they diffuse.

 Low-noise

-These fireworks are ideal for small garden parties or where there are young children.
-They are also more respectful if you have elderly neighbour or pets close by as the noise from louder fireworks is quite sensitive to their ears.
+These fireworks are ideal for small garden parties or where there are very young children who do not like loud bangs.
+They are also ideal if you have elderly neighbours or pets.
+Generally these are the smaller fireworks.

 Smoke grenades

 Smoke grenades provide a plumed smoke effect and come in multiple colours.
-Great if they are someone’s favourite colour or to create a smoky mystical effect.
+Great if they are someone’s favourite colour to create a smoky mystical effect to enjoy or take photo against.
+They are especially popular at weddings and music videos.